-Like the Ombudsman in the BBSAL case, I do not think the fact that some of the publications post-date the events that took place in relation to Mr Q's complaint, mean that the examples of good practice they provide were not good practice at the time of the relevant events.
+Like the Ombudsman in the BBSAL case, I do not think the fact the publications, (other than the 2009 and 2012 Thematic Review Reports), post-date the events that took place in relation to Mr W's complaint, mean that the examples of good practice they provide were not good practice at the time of the relevant events.
 Although the later publications were published after the events subject to this complaint, the Principles that underpin them existed throughout, as did the obligation to act in accordance with the Principles.